asuresh213/Robust-subspace-recovery-and-tda/README.md

   <img src="./imgs/srsr_resolved.png" width="300" />
 </p>

+### Topological Machine Learning with Giotto

+We sample point clouds from four different manifolds embedded in $\mathbb{r}^3$: a circle, a sphere, a torus and a plane.
+The machine learning pipeline is able to classify their corresponding persistence entropies with a 100\% out-of-bag accuracy.
+The whole process is outlined in the file [TopMLwithGiotto.pdf](/TopMLwithGiotto.pdf) which is an excerpt of my response to a question in doctoral comprehensive exam on Topological Data Analysis.

 # Usage and future work:

-Download and run `demo.py` to reproduce the results listed above.
+Download and run the demo files to reproduce the results listed above.
 Note: For illustration purposes, the num_pure variable in `demo.py` only admits a perfect squre number when generating srsr (demo 3) data.
 Following the same layout should allow for the usage of user-defined data.

 This implementation of Algorithm P from the key paper involves constructing and (pseudo-)inverting a huge singular matrix $B$ whose dimensions scale linearly with the number of data points.
 The existing code already takes advantage of the sparsity of this matrix while constructing it.
 However, improvements can be made to avoid (pseudo-)inverting this matrix altogether -- thereby allowing for faster performance and reduced numerical errors.
 Future work might also include GPU support to further speed up the process.